frontiersi/dea-sandbox-notebooks/README.md

-# Sandbox_Notebooks
+# Open Data Cube Sandbox Notebooks
-Jupyter Notebooks to be used with jupyterhub sandbox
+Jupyter Notebooks to be used with FrontierSI's JupyterHub sandbox.